Indus Valley Civilization, Map, Sites, Features, Town Planning

 • Geographical Factors: The geographical conditions in the Indus Valley must have been ideal for human settlement and development.
 Today, this terrain is extremely dry and unsuitable for human habitation.

-• The Indus seals are found to have figures of a variety of plants and animals that can exist only in moderately wet conditions.
+• The Seals of Harappan Civilization are found to have figures of a variety of plants and animals that can exist only in moderately wet conditions.
 Therefore, it is assumed that the climatic conditions were quite moderate.

 • The vast plains along the Indus were very fertile.
 The floods deposited rich alluvial soil on these plains every year and irrigated the lands.